OpenEvalProject/evals/manuscripts/elife-05808/v1/manuscript.md

 ## Results

-To increase the affinity of CaRuby, we modified the structure of the probe (
+To increase the affinity of CaRuby, we modified the structure of the probe (Figure 1A), focusing on the Ca2+ chelating BAPTA moiety, as increasing the electron density of BAPTA lowers its KD for calcium (Tsien, 1980).
+We introduced an oxygen atom on one of the aromatic rings of BAPTA by a SNAr reaction.
+This oxygen also serves as a link for the azido side arm, which was repositioned in the new CaRuby variant (Figure 1—figure supplement 1).
+Additionally, the fluorophore, which is commonly placed para to the nitrogen of the BAPTA, has an affinity-lowering effect due to its electron withdrawing nature and was therefore placed at a meta position in order to reduce its effect on the ligating nitrogen.
+These modifications resulted in a CaRuby variant with sub-micromolar affinity (‘CaRuby-Nano’).
+In cuvette calibration experiments CaRuby-Nano was found to have a KD of 258 ± 8 nM, with a 50-fold (±2) increase of fluorescence on binding [Ca2+] (Figure 1B–C) and a maximum quantum yield of 0.45 (Figure 1—figure supplement 2,3).
+In addition to being suitable for single photon excitation, CaRuby-Nano also exhibits effective two-photon excitation over a large wavelength band (Figure 1—figure supplement 4).

 ![Figure 1.](https://cdn.elifesciences.org/articles/05808/elife-05808-fig1-v1.jpg)

 **Figure 1.:** (A) Structure of CaRuby-Nano.
 Note the oxygen substituent and the positioning of the fluorophore-BAPTA bond.
 (B) [Ca2+]-dependent change in CaRuby-Nano fluorescence ([Ca2+]free: 0 nM, 17 nM, 38 nM, 65 nM, 100 nM, 150 nM, 225 nM, 351 nM, 602 nM, 1.35 µM, 39 µM).
 (C) The titration curve corresponding to the spectra in (B) using the same color code.
 (D–F): Climbing fiber evoked dendritic calcium signals in Purkinje cells in vitro.
 (D) Purkinje cell filled with 300 µM CaRuby-Nano dextran, with region of interest indicated by the white rectangle (scale bar = 20 µm).
 (E) Region of interest with points of interest indicated.
 Note that many spines can be readily distinguished (white arrow).
 Points 1–3 and 4–6 are on different spiny branchlets while points 7 and 8 are background (scale bar = 5 µm).
-(F) Ca2+ transients following climbing fiber activation recorded at 2.8 kHz (traces averaged over 26 trials and then averaged over the indicated spine numbers).DOI: http://dx.doi.org/10.7554/eLife.05808.003
+(F) Ca2+ transients following climbing fiber activation recorded at 2.8 kHz (traces averaged over 26 trials and then averaged over the indicated spine numbers).

 ![Figure 1—figure supplement 1.](https://cdn.elifesciences.org/articles/05808/elife-05808-fig1-figsupp1-v1.jpg)

-**Figure 1—figure supplement 1.:** DOI: http://dx.doi.org/10.7554/eLife.05808.004

 ![Figure 1—figure supplement 2.](https://cdn.elifesciences.org/articles/05808/elife-05808-fig1-figsupp2-v1.jpg)

-**Figure 1—figure supplement 2.:** DOI: http://dx.doi.org/10.7554/eLife.05808.005

 ![Figure 1—figure supplement 3.](https://cdn.elifesciences.org/articles/05808/elife-05808-fig1-figsupp3-v1.jpg)

-**Figure 1—figure supplement 3.:** DOI: http://dx.doi.org/10.7554/eLife.05808.006

 ![Figure 1—figure supplement 4.](https://cdn.elifesciences.org/articles/05808/elife-05808-fig1-figsupp4-v1.jpg)

-**Figure 1—figure supplement 4.:** DOI: http://dx.doi.org/10.7554/eLife.05808.007

 ![Figure 1—figure supplement 5.](https://cdn.elifesciences.org/articles/05808/elife-05808-fig1-figsupp5-v1.jpg)

-**Figure 1—figure supplement 5.:** DOI: http://dx.doi.org/10.7554/eLife.05808.008

 For verification of the new probe in biological tissue we used conjugates with 1.5 kD and 6 kD dextrans, which were obtained via click chemistry.
 As expected, this conjugation had only a small effect on the affinity of the indicator, increasing the KD from 258 nM in the free salt to 295 nM in the 6 kD dextran conjugate (Figure 1—figure supplement 5).

 We first tested if CaRuby-Nano performs comparably to commonly used green emitting [Ca2+] probes.
 For this, Purkinje cells in acute cerebellar brain slices were filled with CaRuby-Nano (1.5 kD dextran) via a patch-clamp microelectrode (Figure 1D).
 Climbing fiber stimulation evoked calcium signals were recorded from multiple spines (range: 4 to 14) at acquisition rates between 2.2 and 5.0 kHz (Figure 1E,F) using random access two-photon microscopy (Otsu et al., 2008).
 The rising phase time course (0.55 ms ± 0.13 ms; sigmoidal fit; n = 59 spines from 7 cells) was not significantly different from that found for Fluo-5F (0.40 ± 0.09 ms, n = 36 spines from 4 cells, p = 0.37) under the same conditions, suggesting that CaRuby-Nano has binding kinetics comparable to established small molecule Ca2+ indicators.
 These fast kinetics point to a high sensitivity of CaRuby-Nano for small and fast changes in [Ca2+], such as neuronal action potentials (Otsu et al., 2014).

-Thus, we next tested the sensitivity of CaRuby-Nano using in vivo patch-clamp recordings from neocortical layer 2/3 pyramidal neurons in anesthetized mice with simultaneous two-photon [Ca
+Thus, we next tested the sensitivity of CaRuby-Nano using in vivo patch-clamp recordings from neocortical layer 2/3 pyramidal neurons in anesthetized mice with simultaneous two-photon [Ca2+] imaging (Svoboda et al., 1997) (Figure 2A).
+We found that using CaRuby-Nano (6 kD dextran) even single spikes resulted in reliable, easily detected fluorescence transients (mean dR/R0 = 0.52 ± 0.19, n = 6 cells; Figure 2B).
+For increasing spike numbers the dR/R0 vs spike number relation quickly turns sublinear and saturates as expected for high affinity indicators (Figure 2C).
+Taken together these experiments demonstrate that CaRuby-Nano is a calcium indicator with a signal quality comparable to previously used high-affinity green emitting probes.
+Importantly, it is well suited for the detection of small [Ca2+] transients, setting it apart from the previous CaRuby versions.

 ![Figure 2.](https://cdn.elifesciences.org/articles/05808/elife-05808-fig2-v1.jpg)

 **Figure 2.:** (A) Measurement configuration (left) and maximum intensity projection of pyramidal neuron filled with 100 µM Alexa Fluor 488 and 200 µM CaRuby-Nano dextran (right, at rest the fluorescence is dominated by the green dye).
 The red line indicates region imaged in line scan.
 Scale bar: 20 µm.
 (B) Single trial calcium signals evoked by increasing number of spikes.
 The corresponding membrane voltage traces are shown below.
 Fluorescence traces are aligned to spike onset and color-coded to match the number of APs.
 (C) The peak amplitudes (red) and the area under the curve (blue) of the fluorescence trace were plotted against the number of action potentials.
 While the area increases linearly, the peak amplitude saturates.
-The shaded regions indicate the corresponding standard deviations.DOI: http://dx.doi.org/10.7554/eLife.05808.009
+The shaded regions indicate the corresponding standard deviations.

 Having verified the suitability of CaRuby-Nano for single cell imaging experiments in vitro and in vivo, we now set out to test CaRuby-Nano for imaging neuronal network activity when applying sensory stimulation.
-In the past decade calcium population imaging has commonly been performed using bulk loading (
+In the past decade calcium population imaging has commonly been performed using bulk loading (Stosiek et al., 2003; Ohki et al., 2005) of calcium indicators in the AM-ester form (Tsien, 1981).
+We thus synthesized an AM-ester of CaRuby-Nano and used it to load cerebellar neurons in vivo (Figure 3A).
+We performed a series of three experiments.
+In all cases we found labeling identical to that commonly found in experiments using Oregon Green-488 BAPTA-1 AM (OGB-1 AM) to load cerebellar tissue in vivo (Figure 3B) (Sullivan et al., 2005; Ozden et al., 2009; Schultz et al., 2009).
+In all experiments fluorescence traces extracted from identified Purkinje cell dendrites (Figure 3C) showed clear complex spike activity with a good signal-to-noise ratio (Figure 3D,F).
+Both spontaneous activity and sensory evoked responses were again comparable to signals detected in experiments using OGB-1 AM (Sullivan et al., 2005; Ozden et al., 2009; Schultz et al., 2009).
+These results indicate that CaRuby-Nano AM is a powerful addition to the optophysiological toolbox.

 ![Figure 3.](https://cdn.elifesciences.org/articles/05808/elife-05808-fig3-v1.jpg)

 **Figure 3.:** (A) Configuration of AM-ester injection and imaging.
 (B) Resulting staining of tissue 60 min after injection of indicator.
 Purkinje cells can be seen as vertical stripes with occasional brighter spots (corresponding to dendrites; scale bar = 20 µm).
 (C) Active Purkinje cell dendrites identified using a spatial PCA/ICA algorithm (Ozden et al., 2009).
 (D) Fluorescence traces from the identified dendrites, using the same color code as in (C).
 The timing of the sensory stimulus (foot shock) is indicated by the underlying grey bars.
 (E) Stimulus triggered averages of 20 stimulus presentations.
-Note that all cells except for the third (orange) show a stimulus-locked response.DOI: http://dx.doi.org/10.7554/eLife.05808.010
+Note that all cells except for the third (orange) show a stimulus-locked response.

-To demonstrate the full power of CaRuby-Nano, we made use of the strong two-photon excitation spectral overlap with eGFP to conduct a set of experiments which were not possible previously: simultaneous imaging of glutamate release onto Purkinje cells using iGluSnFR (a single-wavelength extracellular glutamate indicator constructed from the bacterial glutamate sensor Gltl and circularly permutated GFP [
+To demonstrate the full power of CaRuby-Nano, we made use of the strong two-photon excitation spectral overlap with eGFP to conduct a set of experiments which were not possible previously: simultaneous imaging of glutamate release onto Purkinje cells using iGluSnFR (a single-wavelength extracellular glutamate indicator constructed from the bacterial glutamate sensor Gltl and circularly permutated GFP [Marvin et al., 2013]) and the resulting post-synaptic [Ca2+] increase (using CaRuby-Nano).
+Visually identified Purkinje cells showing iGluSnFR expression (7–9 days after viral transfection) were filled with CaRuby-Nano via patch-clamp recording (6 kD dextran; Figure 4A).
+Activation of the glutamatergic climbing fiber input evoked clear fluorescence transients in both color channels (Figure 4B).
+Glutamate signals were confined to distinct subsections of the dendritic tree (i.e., limited to sites of synaptic glutamate release), whereas the resulting [Ca2+] transients were global, with similar amplitudes throughout different regions of the dendritic tree (Figure 4C) (Lev-Ram et al., 1992).
+The differential spatial distribution of the signals confirms that the two indicators can be spectrally isolated.

 ![Figure 4.](https://cdn.elifesciences.org/articles/05808/elife-05808-fig4-v1.jpg)

 **Figure 4.:** (A–C) Combined imaging of [glutamate] and [Ca2+] in vitro (A) A Purkinje cell expressing iGluSnFR was filled with 200 µM CaRuby-Nano dextran.
 The image shows the basal fluorescence of CaRuby-Nano (scale bar = 5 µm).
 (B) Double pulse stimulation of the climbing fiber triggers spatially distinct patterns of glutamate release and Ca2+ influx (maximum dF/F0 images; the inset at the top shows the two evoked complex spikes).
 Note the breaks between regions showing iGluSnFR activation (indicated by white arrows) (C) Fluorescence traces for CaRuby-Nano (red) and iGluSnFR (green) following single pulse climbing fiber stimulation (top inset).
 Traces were extracted from the corresponding regions outlined in white in (B).
 Note the absence of a fluorescent transient for iGluSnFR in the ‘Ca2+ only’ region.
 (D–F) Odor-evoked calcium responses in olfactory bulb glomeruli in vivo.
 (D) Juxtaglomerular neurons and mitral cell dendritic tufts expressing YFP demarcate glomeruli in a Kv3.1-eYFP mouse (Metzger et al, 2002).
 (E) Olfactory sensory neuron glutamatergic terminals, labeled with CaRuby-Nano dextran, clearly filled the inner boundaries of most glomeruli.
-(F) A 3 s application of 30% isoamyl acetate reliably triggered presynaptic calcium responses in several glomeruli.DOI: http://dx.doi.org/10.7554/eLife.05808.011
+(F) A 3 s application of 30% isoamyl acetate reliably triggered presynaptic calcium responses in several glomeruli.

 To demonstrate that dual color imaging is also possible in vivo we used CaRuby-Nano (6 kD dextran) to report presynaptic activity in anesthetized Kv3.1-eYFP adult mice (Metzger et al., 2002).
 In the olfactory bulb of these mice, mitral and tufted cells, as well as a population of periglomerular neurons, strongly express eYFP and their somata and processes clearly demarcate the external glomerular boundaries (Figure 4D).
 Olfactory sensory neuron (OSN) terminals, labeled with CaRuby-Nano, filled the inner glomerular boundaries (Figure 4E).
 In single glomeruli (n = 8 animals) we could record presynaptic calcium responses with excellent signal to noise ratio.
 Figure 4F shows a typical example in which presynaptic calcium responses were selectively evoked by odor presentation in a subset of glomeruli.
 These responses adapted strongly at this high odorant concentration, as reported previously (Lecoq et al., 2009).
 Taken together, these last two experiments demonstrate the potential of two-channel functional imaging—both in vitro and in vivo—with the red emission and high sensitivity of CaRuby-Nano being an ideal match for numerous other indicators emitting in the green-yellow spectral band.